 Below, we find out what fans love about Firth in the BBC adaptation, talk with Michelle Wibowo about what it took to make the cake, and reveal who else ranked as the top 20 ‘tastiest’ male leads in British period TV dramas.

-A survey of 2,000 British adults conducted in August 2020 on behalf of the UKTV Drama channel reveals that Colin Firth’s Mr Darcy is still as much of heartthrob today as he was when the BBC period drama “Pride and Prejudice” first aired in 1995.
+Though Colin Firth has starred in many period dramas before and after “Pride and Prejudice,” a survey of 2,000 British adults conducted in August 2020 on behalf of the UKTV Drama channel reveals that Firth’s Mr Darcy is still as much of heartthrob today as he was when the BBC period drama “Pride and Prejudice” first aired in 1995.
 79% of Brits confirmed that he is the ‘tastiest’ male lead to appear in a British TV period drama in the last 30 years, and we are betting that most Willow and Thatch readers around the world agree.

 In the 25th anniversary year of the adaptation of “Pride and Prejudice,” two thirds (63%) of Brits agreed that Mr Darcy’s charm tops the list of his most attractive attributes, with over half (53%) saying it was his voice that won their hearts.